 Educational Goals

 A major advantage to being a faculty member at a small liberal arts college is the ability to work directly with undergraduate students.
-As Dean of Student Success and Degree Completion, I work at the interface between students and the faculty and staff of UVA Wise.
+As Senior Director of Undergraduate Studies, I work at the interface between students and the faculty and staff of UVA Wise.
 My objectives are to ensure each student has access to the resources necessary to achieve both their academic and career goals.
 I strongly support individual student mentorship and work with students as they develop a sense of ownership in their educational experience.

 As a classroom educator I value assisting students in their exploration of various scientific disciplines, and providing novel frameworks for their growth and development into the next generation of scientists and leaders.
 My first goal as an educator is to help students develop a firm understanding of the molecular nature of living systems.
 My second goal is to assist students in becoming scientific communicators.
 As such, reading and critical review of primary scientific literature, preparation of mock-manuscripts, and public presentation of scientific topics play a major role in my curricula.